 Lease agreements often contain provisions regarding the distribution of condemnation awards.
 Once the owner and tenant are aware that the government is interested in taking the property, lease provisions should be analyzed and reviewed.

-Ryan & Ryan has the experience to analyze all pre-condemnation issues and advise owners of the steps necessary to maximize the owner’s constitutional guarantee of just compensation.
+The attorneys of Ryan & Ryan have the experience to analyze all pre-condemnation issues and advise owners of the steps necessary to maximize the owner’s constitutional guarantee of just compensation.
 Contact us today or fill out the form below.